 Frequently Asked Questions

 Inconsistently.
-Some independent testers found Humbot's output flagged as 100% AI by Turnitin, while others reported better results.
+Some independent testers found Humbot's output flagged as fully AI by Turnitin, while others reported better results.
 Since Turnitin launched dedicated AI bypasser detection on August 27, 2025, specifically targeting humanized text, the window for inconsistent tools has narrowed further.
 UndetectedGPT consistently scores under 5% AI on Turnitin in the same tests.